casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 <img class="align-center" src={useBaseUrl("/image/tutorials/cross-contract/HelloWorldBCC.png")} width="600" alt="HelloWorld" />

 This is a simple `hello world` string.
-After invoking the endpoint using the command below this value should change.
+After invoking the entry point using the command below this value should change.

 :::info